unfazed-dev/test_reporter/README.md

 For bugs, feature requests, or questions:
 1. Check existing [issues](https://github.com/unfazed-dev/test_reporter/issues)
 2. Create a new issue with detailed information
-3. For development questions, see [.agent/](agent/) documentation
+3. For development questions, see [.agent/](.agent/) documentation

 ---

-Made with d for the Flutter/Dart community
+Made with ❤️ for the Flutter/Dart community